A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

 \subsection{Discussion}

-\name shows excellent potential as a pre-trained sequential recommendation model, with competitive performance to the best baseline with a fraction of the model size and is capable of zero-shot transfer with minimal performance loss.
-We argue that \name is particularly useful in the following scenarios: 1) initial sequential model when the data in the domain is sparse; 2) backbone for developing more complex sequential recommenders (\ie prediction interpolation) 3) online recommendation settings. \name does not explicitly model Item IDs, it can also easily generalize to new items/users with no retraining by just updating the popularity dynamics.
-We leave this as future work.
+\name demonstrates the strong ability for zero-shot transfer.
+We argue that \name is particularly useful in the following scenarios: 1) initial sequential model when the data in the domain is sparse; 2) backbone for developing more complex sequential recommenders (\ie prediction interpolation) 3) online recommendation settings.

-We also notice that the training process of state-of-the-art sequential recommenders assumes access to future interactions.
-For example, Alice has interacted with items $A, B, C$ in the past.
-The sequential recommenders will use $A, B, C$ to predict the next item $D$.
-If there's another person, Bob, whose interaction history is $A, B, C, D$ and all of them happen after Alice's test interactions $D$, the current sequential recommenders will use Bob's interaction history $A, B, C, D$ to help Alice predict $D$.
-This is not realistic in the online recommendation setting.
-We found out that on average 31\% of the training interactions are after the test interactions of the same dataset.
-More detailed statistics can be found in \Cref{sec:time_leakage}.
-We argue that this is a major limitation of the current sequential recommenders and should be addressed in the future.